mongodb/specifications/source/command-logging-and-monitoring/command-logging-and-monitoring.rst

    * - serverConnectionId
      - Int64
      - The server's ID for the connection used for the command.
 Optional; only present for server versions 4.2+.
+     - NOTE: Existing drivers may represent this as an Int32 already.
+For strongly-typed languages, you may have to introduce
+     -       a new Int64 field and deprecate the old Int32 field.
+The next major version should remove the old Int32 field.

    * - serviceId
      - String